makrai/notes/futrell-2501-linguists-stopped-worrying.md

     that give rise to this rule-like behavior in models.
   * structures in the LM  might only very noisily map onto ling categories like “grammatical subject” or “number agreement”.
 One reaction to that might be
   * hyper-reductive conclusion would not be productive.
-    A theory of language which points to complex neural circuits for explaining the data of subject–verb agreement, without referring to something about the
+    A theory of lang which points to complex neural circuits for explaining the data of subject–verb agreement, without referring to something about the
     * example from Dennett (1989, Ch.
 2): imagine
     * aliens who can perfectly predict human behavior using atomic physics (that clump of human atoms will move towards that coffee shop) but without understanding human beliefs and desires (that the human wants coffee and believes that the coffee shop will provide it).
 Lacking
     * enormous cost of cumbersomeness, lack of generality, and unwanted detail (Dennett, 1990, p.
 189).
 Dennett concludes that
     * the concept of belief is a real pattern in that it provides an abstraction
       * supports prediction and counterfactual reasoning based on coarse-grained data.
 * any abstraction
   that enables simple prediction, compression, and causal modeling in this way is a real pattern, fully deserving the epithet real even if there is a more reductive theory that lacks the abstraction

 ## 4.2 What LM interpretability can tell us about human lang

 * cognitive science:
   uncover the internal mechanisms in neural networks and brains that underlie and implement behavioral patterns (Smolensky, 1988).
 * Finding these internal mechanisms is not a prerequisite for the reality of ling structure—the mechanisms may be irreducibly complex.
 But
-* nL when mechanisms are found in neural networks, they can be informative not only about ling structure itself, but also about how language processing and learning may be implemented in the human brain
+* nL when mechanisms are found in neural networks, they can be informative not only about ling structure itself, but also about how lang processing and learning may be implemented in the human brain

 ### Interpretability in an idealized thought experiment Consider a thought

 * eg the ling concept of c-command (a particular relationship between
   * posited to be important for a variety of structure-sensitive ling patterns).
 * we get embedded reprs for each word and use an interpretability method to get a repr of the pairwise relationship between each pair of words in each sentence
   * we find that, in layer n, neuron m patterns in an interesting way.
   * If and only if the value of that particular neuron is positive, then the